sharma1981/liteExchange/README.md

 	* The thread pool will have N lockfree SPSC queues for N threads ( N = num of symbol ).
 The thread pool  also has the ability to pin threads to CPU cores.
 And based on configuration it can also avoid hyperthreading/logical processors by pinning threads only to CPU cores with even indexes.

-	* Central Order book also has 1 MPMC queue for outgoing messages.
+	* Central Order book also has N lockfree SPMC queues for outgoing messages.

 	* When a new message arrives ( new order, or cancel ) from the incoming message dispatcher, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.

 3. Each thread in the thread pool will get message from their SPSC queue in the thread pool , and add them to corresponding order queue which is used by only itself and eventually trigger the order matching process for that queue.
-At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue.
+At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the corresponding outgoing messages queues.

-4. Outgoing message processor which is a fine grained MPMC queue will process the outgoing messages and send responses back to the clients.
+4. Outgoing message processor will process messages from lockfree SPSC queues of central order book  and send responses back to the clients.

 ## <a name="BuildDependencies">**3.
 Build dependencies:**